j8kin/BDDContractViaMyEtherWallet/README.md

 # Verify deployed on rinkeyby blockchain contract via myEtherWallet
 Verify contract which deployed into rinkeby network via myEtherWallet

-This verification use selenium-cucumber protractor framework.
+This verification use protractor-cucumber framework.

 ## Getting Started